rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So the Jews gathered around him and said to him, How long will you keep us in suspense?
 If you are the Christ, tell us plainly. ^1024

 Jesus answered them, I told you, and you do not believe.
-The works that I do in my Father’s name bear witness about me, ^1025
+The works that I do in my Father's name bear witness about me, ^1025

-but you do not believe because you are not among my sheep. ^1026
+but you do not believe because you are not part of my flock. ^1026

 My sheep hear my voice, and I know them, and they follow me. ^1027

 I give them eternal life, and they will never perish, and no one will snatch them out of my hand. ^1028

-My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand. ^1029
+My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father's hand. ^1029

 I and the Father are one. ^1030